 The deadline to apply to the Tribunal is one year from the date you were discriminated against.

 It is very important that you file your application with the Tribunal within the one year .
 If you miss the deadline, you can still apply, but you must explain why you're applying late.
 It is very rare for the Tribunal to accept a late application.

 What the Tribunal can do

-If the Tribunal decides that the employer, landlord, union, or service provider discriminated against you, they can order them to:
+If the Tribunal decides that the employer, landlord, union, or service provider discriminated against you, they can them to:

 - pay you money

 - change their practices so they follow human rights laws

 You can ask for money to cover costs that you had or to replace money that you were forced to spend because of the discrimination.
 You can also ask for money because of the hurt you were caused.